hippiehunter/dblbook/src/common/variables.md

 | [0000name                          0000000000]    |
 +---------------------------------------------------+
 ```
-`**In this diagram, the bottom rectangle shows EmployeeRecord referred to as a single entity, but the arrow is pointing to the rectangle above that, which is showing the constituent variables, it seems.
-Or am I missing something?`
+`**The bottom rectangle shows EmployeeRecord referred to as a single entity, but the arrow is pointing to the rectangle above that, which is showing constituent variables, it seems, which doesn't match the label for the arrow.`

-You can see from the above diagram that we're treating all of the data as a single big alpha.
+You can see from the above diagram that we're treating all of the EmployeeRecord data as a single big alpha.
 This is very common in DBL code, and it's one of the things that makes I/O very natural in this language.
-You can write the entire record to disk or send it over the network without any serialization effort.
-This is not the case with unnamed records.
-Unnamed records are just a way to group related data together, they are not a type.
+You can write an entire record to disk or send it over the network without any serialization effort.
+With unnamed records, however, this is not the case.
+Unnamed records are just a way to group related data.
+They are not types.
 You can't pass them to a routine or return them from a routine.
-They are just a way to group data.
+They just group data.

 ## Groups
 `**This heading is needed now; otherwise the following text would be under the "Named vs Unnamed Records" heading`

-'Groups'`...are another type of structured data container that can be used in the data division, but groups` allow for nested organization and fixed-size arrays for data hierarchies`****?`. `[**Mention that groups aren't top-level?]` Although groups are frequently employed as complex data types`[**Because groups are named, they lend themselves to this?
+'Groups'`...are another type of structured data container that can be used in the data division.
+But groups` allow for nested organization and fixed-size arrays for data hierarchies`****?`.
+Although groups are frequently employed as complex data types`[**Because groups are named, they lend themselves to this?
 So why are they named?
 Maybe because historically they were used for this despite the type checking issue.]`, the preferred approach for new code is to use a 'structure'.
 (We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).)
-This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments`**"arguments"?`.
-Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making 'structures' a safer and more efficient option`**"safer" is understandable, but why are we saying they're "more efficient"? `.
+This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments.`**"arguments" works for "even when" clause, but how about 1st part of sentence?`.
+Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making structures a safer and more efficient option`**"safer" is understandable, but why are we saying they're "more efficient"? `.
+`**Mention that groups aren't top-level?`

 `**The next four paragraphs apply only to records, so they'd be better placed if they preceded the "Named vs. unnamed" section.
 They could follow that section, but then they'd need their own heading.`
 Top-level data division records can be declared with different storage specifiers: stack, static, or local.
-These specifiers determine the lifespan and accessibility of all of the variables and nested groups under them.
+These specifiers determine the lifespan and accessibility of all variables and nested groups under them. `**"variables and nested groups" doesn't quite work, I'm thinking, since "nested groups" are variables`

 'Stack' variables behave like local variables in most other programming languages.
-They are allocated when the scope they are declared in is entered and deallocated when that scope is exited.
+They are allocated when the scope they are declared in is entered, and deallocated when that scope is exited. `"Stack" records and the variables they contain behave like...`

 'Static' variables have a unique characteristic.
-There's exactly one instance of the variable that is across all invocations of their defining routine.
-This behavior is similar to global variables`[**Haven't discussed (or mentioned) GDS or global common yet]`, but with the key difference that the scope of these variables is specifically limited to the routine that defines them.
-Once initialized, they retain their value until the program ends, allowing data to persist between calls.
+There's exactly one instance of a static variable across all invocations of its defining routine.
+This behavior is similar to global variables, but with the key difference that the scope of these variables is specifically limited to the routine that defines them.
+Once initialized, they retain their value until the program ends, allowing data to persist between calls.  `"Static" records and the variables they contain have a unique...`

-'Local' variables, meanwhile, behave similarly to static variables in that they are shared across all invocations of their defining routine.
-However, the system might reclaim the memory allocated to local variables if the sysetem is running low on memory.
+'Local' variables behave similarly to static variables in that they are shared across all invocations of their defining routine.
+However, the system might reclaim the memory allocated to local variables if it's running low on memory.
 When this feature was introduced, computers had significantly less RAM, so local variables were a flexible choice for large data structures.
-There is no reason to use them today.
+There is no reason to use them today. `"Local" records and the variables they contain behave...`

 ### COMMON and Global Data Section (GDS)

-Both the COMMON statement and GLOBAL data sections serve to establish shared data areas that are accessible by multiple routines within a program.
-However, they differ in how they manage`**?` and access `**"expose"?` the shared data.
+Both the COMMON statement and GLOBAL data sections serve to establish shared data areas that are accessible by other routines within a program.
+However, they differ in how they manage`**?` and access `"expose"?` the shared data.

-The COMMON statement, with its two forms, GLOBAL COMMON and EXTERNAL COMMON, is used to define records accessible to other routines or the main routine.
-GLOBAL COMMON creates new data space, while EXTERNAL COMMON references data defined in a GLOBAL COMMON statement in another routine.
+The COMMON statement, with its two forms, GLOBAL COMMON and EXTERNAL COMMON, is used to define records that are accessible to other routines or the main routine.
+GLOBAL COMMON creates new data space`"...creates a new data area"?`, while EXTERNAL COMMON references data defined in a GLOBAL COMMON statement in another routine.

-The main distinguishing factor with COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed by the GLOBAL COMMON declaration and cannot be checked during the compilation of EXTERNAL COMMON statements`**So external common statements could have wrong types/sizes/etc., and the compiler wouldn't say anything?`.
-When these statements are compiled, the compiler creates a symbolic reference to the named common variable, with the linking process determining the correct data address for each symbolic reference.`[**********So can you use the global common name and/or a contained thing?]`
+The main distinguishing factor for COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed by the GLOBAL COMMON declaration and cannot be checked during the compilation of EXTERNAL COMMON statements`**So external common statements could have wrong types/sizes/etc., and the compiler wouldn't say anything?`.
+When these statements are compiled, the compiler creates a symbolic reference to the named common variable`**"named common variable"?
+But name is optional for these, right?`, with the linking process determining the correct data address for each symbolic reference.

-In contrast, global data sections are accessed by the name of the global area rather than a record or field name.
-RECORD statements  within a GLOBAL-ENDGLOBAL blocks are used to define shared data in these sections`[**Don't understand the point of this sentence]`.
-Each GLOBAL statement names a data area that is independent of and accessible to any routine, allowing a global data section to be defined in one place and referenced anywhere. `**Maybe this paragraph should start with the similarities to COMMON and then state differences.
-Also, mention that INIT is needed to establish initial data area?
-Mention that "global internal" limits access to current .NET assembly?]`
+In contrast, global data sections are defined by the name of the area rather than the record or field name.
+The RECORD statement within a GLOBAL-ENDGLOBAL block is used to define shared data in these sections.
+Each GLOBAL statement names a data area that is independent of and accessible to any routine, allowing a global data section to be defined in one place and referenced anywhere. `**Could this paragraph be rewritten as the following?
+"Global data sections are also defined in one routine and accessed from other routines, but a global data section is referenced by the name of the data section, rather than by data entities it contains (fields, etc.).
+Records are the top-level data definitions within GLOBAL-ENDGLOBAL blocks, so fields, groups, and other data entities in global data sections are all contained in records."`
+`**Also, mention that INIT is needed to establish initial data area?`
+`**Mention that "global internal" limits access to current .NET assembly?]`

-Here's an example that illustrates how COMMONs are bound at link time:
+Here is an example that illustrates how commons are bound at link time:

 ```dbl
 global common